-In 2010 the council removed the facility for lease cars but retained a lease car allowance; in 2012 it was agreed that there would be no further allocation of the Lease Car Allowance in the future and that the current allowance would be frozen.
-During the period since 2010 cars have been removed as the lease expired and the affected employees have moved onto the allowance and there are no remaining lease cars in the council.
-In 2010 there were in excess of ninety employees receiving either a lease car or cash alternative and this figure reduced to thirty one by March 2017 a reduction of eight from the previous year.
+In 2010 the Council removed the facility for lease cars but retained a lease car allowance; in 2012 it was agreed that there would be no further allocation of the Lease Car Allowance in the future and that the current allowance would be frozen.
+During the period since 2010 cars have been removed as the lease expired and the affected employees have moved onto the allowance and there are no remaining lease cars in the Council.
+In 2010 there were in excess of ninety employees receiving either a lease car or cash alternative and this figure has reduced to twenty three by March 2018 a reduction of eight from the previous year.
 Mileage rates for those receiving this allowance are currently up to 28 pence per mile.

-A car allowance of up to £1239 is given to those employees that are required to have a vehicle for their role and by March 2017 there were eighty six members of staff in receipt of this allowance.
+A car allowance of up to £1239 is given to those employees that are required to have a vehicle for their role and by March 2018 there were eighty nine members of staff in receipt of this allowance.
 The majority of those staff in receipt of this payment are within the statutory services or shared services which require external visits e.g. planning, environmental health and housing.
-Mileage rates for those receiving this allowance are at the HMRC level (in 2016/17 this was 45 pence per mile)
+Mileage rates for those receiving this allowance are at the HMRC level (in 2017/18 this was 45 pence per mile)